Table of Contents

 • --profile repo|sandbox|ci Controls the repo-local execution profile used when invoking dotnet.

 --project cannot be combined with --suite all.
-That combination is nonsense, and the CLI rejects it.
+That combination is nonsense, and the CLI rejects it. --interactive cannot be combined with --summary-json.

 The active suites run on TUnit and Microsoft.Testing.Platform, so this is not the old VSTest FullyQualifiedName~Foo filter grammar.
 Use the TUnit tree-node shape: